repobee/repobee/docs/plugins.rst

 External Plugins
 ================
-It's also possible to use plugins that are not included with ``repomate``.
+It's also possible to use plugins that are not included with Repomate.
 Following the conventions defined in the `repomate-plug docs`_, all plugins uploaded to PyPi should be named ``repomate-<plugin>``, where ``<plugin>`` is the name of the plugin and thereby the thing to add to the ``plugins`` option